chstewart/c-stewart-portfolio/README.md

 ## Licence

-Nextfolio is open-source and released under the MIT License.
+c-stewart-portfolio is open-source and released under the MIT License.